ReactFinland/site/layouts/schedule.md

   <dd>Coffee break.
 We don't mind if you drink tea, though.
 Water is available as well.</dd>

   <dt>15:30 - 16:30</dt>
   <dd>Four lightning talks.
-These will be by local heroes of the community most likely.</dd>
+These will be by locals most likely.</dd>

   <dt>16:30 - 17:00</dt>
   <dd>Panel discussion to end the day in style.</dd>